benderdave/gridfontmaker/README.md

 (https://raw.githubusercontent.com/benderdave/gridfontmaker/master/images/benzene-etc.png)

 The gridfont micro-domain was created for studying *analogy*, the cognitive process that underlies most thinking.
-See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work in the gridfont domain by John
+(See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work in the gridfont domain by John
-Rehling and Gary McGraw.
-That said, we've found that designing gridfonts can be a creative activity that stands on its own, independent of what the gridfont domain might have to say about Cognitive Science.
+Rehling and Gary McGraw.)
+Even so, we've found that designing gridfonts can be a creative activity that stands on its own, independent of what the gridfont domain might have to say about Cognitive Science.
 Beginners can create a new gridfont in just a few minutes without any prior experience in typeface